Matsilagi/RSRetroArch/README.md

  - CRTRefresh by Me: A simple shader which adds a scanline / scrolling flicker to the screen, similar to when recording CRTs through a camera.
  - CRT-Sim by Kyle Pittman: Taken from "Super Win the Game", this shader mimics a old CRT TV with the crosstalking / Dot Crawling artifacts of NTSC signal.
 Also has phosphor decadence effects of a CRT display.
  - CRT-Yee64 and CRT-Yeetron by Christian Whitehead: Based on a reverse-engineered / assembly version of the shaders found in Sonic Mania.
 Not 100% scale-accurate, but looks fine on most use-cases.
 Yee64 is the SMOOTH option, while YEETRON is the Sharp option.
+ - DOSGame by Boris Vorontsov: Originally a misc. shader for ENB Series, now ported to ReShade.
+This mimics the old limited colors and resolutions of DOS-era games.
+Good if you are into quick setups to make your games look like FMVs.
  - EGAFilter by ???: Taken from DOSBox, meant to mimic an EGA display, with very, VERY limited color depth.
  - GTUv50 by aliaspider: Less meant to mimic the physical CRT appearance and more the signals interpreted by them, this works as a NTSC-shader with scanlines mostly.
 Due to its flexibility with blurring, can be easily used to fix / re-blend dithering effects in old games.
 Requires a somewhat-powerful PC in certain values.
  - LeiFX_OA (3DFX) by LeiLei: Same as 3DFX, but ported from OpenArena, supposedly, that one is more updated than the RetroArch versions.